Michael Appleby (politician)

-Michael George Appleby is a politician, cannabis activist, LGBT rights activist, and lawyer based in Wellington, New Zealand.
+Michael George Appleby is a politician, cannabis activist, and lawyer based in Wellington, New Zealand.

 Background

 Appleby is a human rights lawyer with a B.A. in politics and English, and an M.A. in Administrative Law, Taxation and Trusts, and Constitutional Law.
 He has taught law at various universities around New Zealand and Australia.

 Political career

 In addition to his legal career, Appleby was the leader of the Aotearoa Legalise Cannabis Party (ALCP) from its foundation in 1996 until 2013.
 This small political party is dedicated to the relaxation or repeal of laws against the use of cannabis and has never been represented in Parliament.
 In 1998 he was elected a member of the Terawhiti Licensing Trust as an ALCP candidate.